2005 Kansas City Chiefs season: Season summary

 The Chiefs would then proceed to start a three-game winning streak going.
 First, they would beat the 1–8 Houston Texans on Sunday night and then they would win back-to-back home games against the two-time defending champion New England Patriots and then a win over the Denver Broncos.
 In the following weeks, the Chiefs had a huge disadvantage with back-to-back interconference road losses to the Dallas Cowboys and the New York Giants.

 Chiefs owner Lamar Hunt was honored before the Week 14 game against the Dallas Cowboys and had the honors of the pre-game coin-flip.
 Hunt was recognized for his contributions to the City of Dallas, and his establishment of the American Football League's Dallas Texans (now the Kansas City Chiefs), one of the Cowboys’ AFL rivals.

-The Chiefs were able to keep their very slim playoff hopes alive after a 20–7 home victory over the Chargers in week 16.
+The Chiefs were able to keep their playoff hopes alive after a 20–7 home victory over the Chargers in week 16.

 In week 17, the Chiefs needed a Pittsburgh Steelers loss to the Detroit Lions, a Chargers loss or tie to the Broncos, and a victory against the Cincinnati Bengals to reach the playoffs.
 On December 31, 2005, Dick Vermeil announced at a team meeting of his intention to retire following the season.
 The news leaked out of the team meeting and national news sources soon began reporting it.
 The following day, the Chiefs soundly defeated the Bengals, who had already clinched a playoff berth, by a final score of 37–3.
 With the clock winding down on the game and potentially Vermeil's coaching career, Vermeil was met with enormous applause and chants of "one more year."
 Vermeil received a Gatorade bath from Jared Allen and Lional Dalton to commemorate both his last game at Arrowhead Stadium and final regular season game; however, it also turned out to be his final game as the Steelers won over the Lions 35–21, taking AFC Wild Card #2 and thereby ending the Chiefs season.
 The Steelers eventually won Super Bowl XL, becoming the first sixth-seeded team to play in and win the Super Bowl.